East West Bancorp Inc. (EWBC) Shares Down Despite Recent Market Volatility

-East West Bancorp Inc. (NASDAQ: EWBC)’s stock price has decreased by -8.36 compared to its previous closing price of 72.88.
-Nevertheless, the company has seen a loss of -10.22% in its stock price over the last five trading days.
+East West Bancorp Inc. (NASDAQ: EWBC)’s stock price has decreased by -17.37 compared to its previous closing price of 62.71.
+Nevertheless, the company has seen a -30.49% plunge in its stock price over the last five trading sessions.

 Is It Worth Investing in East West Bancorp Inc. (NASDAQ: EWBC) Right Now?

-The price-to-earnings ratio for East West Bancorp Inc. (NASDAQ: EWBC) is above average at 8.43x.
-The 36-month beta value for EWBC is also noteworthy at 1.44.
+East West Bancorp Inc. (NASDAQ: EWBC) has a price-to-earnings ratio of 6.54x that is above its average ratio.
+Additionally, the 36-month beta value for EWBC is 1.45.
 There are mixed opinions on the stock, with 8 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”

 Do You Know The Best Place To Find Gains In Volatile Markets?